Transitioning from branch visits to online and mobile banking

-Unsure of what to do next or how to support a loved one?
+Ready to save time and bank more conveniently?
 Online and mobile banking resources are a great place to start.

 Basic features of online and mobile banking

-If you’re new to digital banking, now is a great time to consider using online or mobile banking to access your accounts.
-It’s simple to set up, is safe and private, and will give you access to many features from the convenience of your mobile device, tablet, laptop or desktop.
+New to digital banking?
+Not to worry - it’s simple to set up, is safe and private, and will give you access to tons of features from your smartphone, tablet, or computer.

 “Before you set up online or mobile banking, it's good to note the transactions or activities that you carry out when you go to the branch,” says Melanie Boudreau, Empowerment Coach with ATB.
 “That way, you can focus on learning what you need to do rather than get overwhelmed with how to use all the features available in these new tools” she adds.

-Some of the basic features of ATB Online and ATB Mobile, which most banks would have, include:
+Some of the basic features of ATB Personal (web and app), which most banks would have, include:

 - Viewing all of your accounts including balances and transaction history for chequing and savings accounts, investment accounts, mortgages, loans and lines of credit

-- Depositing Canadian dollar cheques using the ATB Mobile app
+- Depositing Canadian dollar cheques using the ATB Personal app

 - Updating your personal information